Shaminda Amarakoon, Chair

 Elective Sequence

-Electives are determined in consultation with a faculty adviser and allow each student reasonable flexibility in selecting courses in the student’s chosen area of concentration.
+Electives are determined in consultation with a faculty adviser and allow each student reasonable flexibility in selecting courses in the student’s area of concentration.

 Yale Cabaret